The Heavens Opened

 Permits

-Moran Point is on the South Rim of the Grand Canyon National Park.
-As of the writing of the summary (March 2025) the entry fee was $35 per vehicle.
+The location of the shot is located in the South Rim of the Grand Canyon National Park.
+As of the writing of the summary (June 2025) the entry fee was $35 per vehicle.
 Once in the park there are no other permits required.

 Direction of the Shot